Integer-Ctrl/machine-learning-compilers/docs_sphinx/chapters/neon.rst

 Transposition
 -------------

-This section develops a kernel that performs the identity operation on the elements of an 8x8 column-major matrix A and stores the result in row-major format in matrix B.
+The final topic of this chapter covers matrix transposition.
+Transposing a matrix means swapping its rows and columns which is a common operation in many matrix computations.
+We developed a kernel that performs the identity operation on the elements of an :math:`8 \times 8` matrix stored in column-major format matrix A and writes the result in row-major format to matrix B.

 1. Transpose
 ^^^^^^^^^^^^